smop3/smop/README.rst

   Usage: smop [options] file-list
       Options:
       -V --version
+      -g PATTERN, --glob-pattern PATTERN
+                              Apply unix glob pattern to the input file list or to files.
+For example -g 'octave-4.0.2/*.m
+      -e ENCODING, --encoding ENCODING
+                              File encoding, for example -e GBK.
+Default is 'utf-8'.
+      -d OUTPUT_DIR, --output-directory OUTPUT_DIR
+                              Write the results to directory.
+If not specified explicitly, output file names are derived from input file names by replacing ".m" with ".py".
+For example,
+                              $ smop -d output/
-      -X --exclude=FILES      Ignore files listed in comma-separated list FILES -d --dot=REGEX          For functions whose names match REGEX, save debugging information in "dot" format (see www.graphviz.org).
+      -X --exclude=FILES      Ignore files listed in comma-separated list FILES -t --dot=REGEX          For functions whose names match REGEX, save debugging information in "dot" format (see www.graphviz.org).
                               You need an installation of graphviz to use --dot option.
-Use "dot" utility to create a pdf file.
+Use "dot" utility to create a pdf file. [not implemented yet] For example:
-                              For example:
                                   $ python main.py fastsolver.m -d "solver|cbest"
                                   $ dot -Tpdf -o resolve_solver.pdf resolve_solver.dot